OlgaHuawei/draft-olga-digital-map/draft-havel-nmop-digital-map.md

 of creating multiple instances and the approach of sharing the instances.
 The solution needs further analysis as it has bigger impact on the topology tree than other enhancements.

-###  Missing Supporting Relationships
+###  Missing Supporting Relationships (RFC8345-GAP-SUPPORTING)

    RFC8345 defines supporting relationships only between the same type of entities.
 Networks can only be supported by networks, nodes can only be supported by nodes, termination points can only be supported by terminations points and links can only be supported by links.

+   During the PoC, we had a scenario  where at one layer of topology we had a link with TPs where the TPs are logical and did not have underlay TP, but the only underlay connection we were able to define was to underlay nodes.
+The same happened with nodes and networks.

-   During the PoC, we encountered the need to have TP supported by node and node supported by Network.
+   Therefore, we encountered the need to have TP supported by node and node supported by network.

    The RFC8795 also adds additional underlay relationship between node and topology and link and topology, but via a new underlay topology and not via the core supporting relationship.